jigyasac07/CraftAPI/README.md

 ## Description

-This is Minecraft library for contacting the Mojang API.
+Hellooooo is Minecraft library for contacting the Mojang API.
 It features modern features of Java and flexible way of communicating with Mojang.
 Furthermore, this project is used for experimenting with Unit-Tests.

 ## Features